 Stephanie specializes in the creative, chic, & unusual.
 Floral designs range from classic elegance to funky & over the top!
 Stephanie incorporates herbs, berries, fruits, feathers & ribbons.
 Containers are frequently vintage finds, teapots, & crystal compotes.

 Weddings are a speciality, and no affair is too large or too small.
 Weddings can be done in the entire Mid-Atlantic area.
-Delivery in the Poolesville area, including Barnesville, Dickerson and Beallsville is free, and for a small charge delivery can be made to all parts of Montgomery and Frederick Counties, MD and most of Northern Virginia and Washington DC.
+Delivery in the Poolesville area, including Barnesville and Beallsville are free, and for a small charge delivery can be made to all parts of Montgomery and Frederick Counties, MD and most of Northern Virginia and Washington DC.

 Do you love sipping crisp , delicious, & locally sourced wine surrounded by the fragrance of freshly cut flowers as you gaze out into the open fields watching the sun set?